arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 python3
 ```

-To use modules like _smbus2_, the following sequence of commands will help you import such module:
+To use modules like _smbus2_, the following sequence of commands will help you import such modules:

 ```bash
 import smbus2